ShashComandur/cee-reimbursements/README.md

 comandus@email.sc.edu
 shashcomandur.com

-## Current Flow Chart
+# About
-The current flow chart that describes the process of the flow is shown [here](cee-reimb-flowchart-v2.pdf).
+The automation of the reimbursement process is implemented using Microsoft Power Automate.
+The current flow chart that describes the process of the Power Automate flow can be found [here](cee-reimb-flowchart-v2.pdf).
+The main flow uses multiple subflows to break up the process.
+Documentation of the subflows can be found below.

+## Subflows
+These are the subflows called in the main flow.

+### Peoplesoft Registration Subflow
+To do!